Strategically Deceptive Model Deployment in Performative Prediction: Decoupled Performative Prediction (DPP)

-\textit{Standard} PP has explored the whether the performative optimal is reached by algorithms by discussing the convexity of $PR(\theta)$ \cite{miller2021outside,cyffers2024optimal}.
-We do the same for the decoupled optimum and $DR(\theta_M,\theta_D)$.
-We opt to condition on the push-forward model, as it is a very powerful mechanism for performative prediction.
-It captures the effect of performativity on individual samples, which happens in practice most of the time: When, e.g., applying for a loan, what changes the distribution are the actions performed by individuals.
+We base our analysis on the push-forward model $\varphi(\cdot;\theta)$ \cite{cyffers2024optimal}, as it is a very powerful mechanism for PP. It captures the effect of the shift on individual samples, which is the essence of performative prediction, e.g, when applying for a loan, what changes the original distribution are the actions performed by individuals.